 Homo sapiens – anatomically modern humans – first appear in this region around 40,000 BC.
-They find a river valley shaped by prehistoric glacial activity and sub-tropical weather.
+They discover a river valley shaped by prehistoric glacial activity and sub-tropical weather.

 Semi-nomadic hunters, gatherers and then herders settle into farming and tending livestock over thousands of years, writes Paul Coleman.